Do drivers have to enforce seat belt use to the passengers?

 Uber and Lyft do not seem to have policies around drivers enforcing seatbelts on the passengers.
 With that said, drivers and passengers all have to abide by local traffic laws.
 It's the responsibility of each person in a vehicle to follow the rules.
 While these types of traffic laws often vary by state and local areas, generally, individuals are not responsible for enforcing laws on other people.
 This means that it's not the legal responsibility of a driver to enforce the law in their vehicle.

-"In taxis and liveries, drivers are not responsible for passengers that do not comply with the law, although, as drivers, they now have to wear seat belts themselves." (source)
+"In most situations, taxi or livery drivers are not responsible for passengers that do not comply with the law, although, as drivers, they now have to wear seat belts themselves." (source)

 Watch out for Liability

-With that said, drivers do have responsibilities for the safety of their customers.
+With that said, there is still a level of responsibility on the drivers to assure the safety of their customers.
 Hence, if there is an accident, there may be a liability on the drivers who did not make an effort to have riders buckle in.